Lightning-AI/pytorch-lightning/docs/source/new-project.rst

 Data
 ----
-Lightning operates on standard PyTorch Dataloaders (of any flavor) and most anything that fits that paradigm.
+Lightning operates on standard PyTorch Dataloaders (of any flavor).
+Use dataloaders in 2 ways.

-You can either pass the dataloaders into the `trainer.fit()` as described above, or you can define a few additional methods in the LightningModule
+- Pass the dataloaders into `trainer.fit()`
+- Define them in the LightningModule

 .. code-block:: python